top of page

 • 2 min read

 I live in an area of Washington State where many varieties of fruit are grown in great abundance.
 Cherries are one of the fruits which are readily available here.
 Cherries are such a great fruit and make a truly fabulous sweet cherry jam.
-This is an amazingly simple recipe with the most difficult part is removing the pits from the cherries.
+This is an amazingly simple recipe where the most difficult part is removing the pits from the cherries.
 This is a great jam for all the basic jam-using purposes.
 Overall, it is a very good, delicious, and easy way to preserve your cherries.

 Preparation